 - Quarantine any device or array that’s infected by malware or another virus, removing it from the rest of the storage network.

-- Immediately scan all other devices on the VSAN for anomalous behavior.
+- Immediately scan all other devices on the vSAN for anomalous behavior.

 - Continue to monitor the devices on the network in the coming weeks, in case any have a dormant infection.

 Because virtual SANs pool disparate sources of data, there’s always the possibility that certain network components won’t work together.
-According to Aarti Dhapte, senior analyst at Market Research Future, VSAN incompatibility is frequent in data centers with components that don’t connect well.

 To improve network device compatibility:

-- Examine hardware and software compatibility on the VSAN before they’re fully implemented.
+- Examine hardware and software compatibility on the vSAN before they’re fully implemented.

-- Use health check solutions to examine your VSAN regularly, but especially before adding a new hardware or software component to the environment.
+- Use health check solutions to examine your vSAN regularly, but especially before adding a new hardware or software component to the environment.

-Virtual SANS are subject to network protocol vulnerabilities, according to Doron Pinhas, CTO of Continuity Software.
-Misconfigurations are an open door for attackers to steal critical business information stored on the storage network.
+Virtual SANS are subject to network protocol vulnerabilities, and misconfigurations are an open door for attackers to steal critical business information stored on the storage network.
+Using deprecated cypher suites or not requiring encryption on critical data feeds cause security gaps as well.

 To implement strong network protocols: